-Stephanie Gray wowed the Catholic world when she gave a pro-life presentation on abortion at Google headquarters in 2017, a talk that went viral on Google’s own Youtube channel, making it part of their most popular “Talks at Google” presentations.
+Stephanie Gray Connors wowed the Catholic world when she gave a pro-life presentation on abortion at Google headquarters in 2017, a talk that went viral on Google’s own Youtube channel, making it part of their most popular “Talks at Google” presentations.
 No stranger to “the lion’s den,” Stephanie has spent two decades formally debating the topic of abortion on college campuses across North America, going head to head with abortion doctors and philosophy professors while demonstrating wisdom and grace.
 She not only gives pro-life talks but also tells her personal story of finding joy after a broken engagement.

 Stephanie graduated from the University of British Columbia with a degree in Political Science and has since obtained a Certification, with distinction, in Health Care Ethics from the National Catholic Bioethics Center.
-Based in Vancouver, Canada, she has travelled to 9 countries and is an expert in using the Socratic method and the power of story-telling to provoke deep thought and civil discussion on the contentious issues of abortion and assisted suicide.
+Formerly based in Vancouver, Canada, she has travelled to 9 countries and is an expert in using the Socratic method and the power of story-telling to provoke deep thought and civil discussion on the contentious issues of abortion and assisted suicide.
 Her message is about ideas—and how to communicate them.
 She often draws on the philosophy of psychiatrist and Holocaust-survivor Viktor Frankl as well as human rights doctrines to outline a pro-life perspective that is inviting to all sides of the debate.

 Stephanie has a wealth of experience speaking to secular audiences as well as specifically Catholic ones, whether at Catholic schools, churches, or conferences.
 She has spoken at the priest convocation for the Archdiocese of Miami and at Catholic schools and conferences in the dioceses of Venice, Bismarck, Phoenix, Fort Worth, and Sacramento, to name a few.
 She was also a presenter at the Catholic Association of Latino Leaders (CALL) conference and has spoken at events for Legatus.
 Stephanie has a Lighthouse CD with the Augustine Institute entitled, “The New Conversation: Changing Hearts and Minds on Abortion,” which is also featured in the video series, Formed.
 In 2019 Stephanie spoke at SEEK, a conference presented by FOCUS.
 Stephanie has done hundreds of secular and religious media appearances and has been a regular on EWTN and Catholic Answers.